Esri/i3s-spec/docs/1.6/3Dobject_ReadMe.md

 | ------------- | ------ | ------------------------ | ------------------------------------------------------- |
 | Node Document | `JSON` | Description of the node. | `http://serviceURL/layers/{layerID}/nodes/{resourceID}` |

 - `layerID`: Integer.
 ID of the associated layer.
-Esri clients expect this to be `0`.
+Esri products expect this to be `0`.
-- `resourceID`: Integer.
+- `resourceID`: String.
 ID of the associated resource.

 Example: http://my.server.com/3DObjectSceneLayer/SceneServer/layers/0/nodes/98